WebexCC-SA/LAB-2334/docs/Lab2.md

     - Action description
         ```
         Collect the orderId (if not already known) and ask the user for
         their new preferred delivery date.
 The delivery date will be used to
         overwrite the "deliveryETA" value in this action.
 Note that the user
         can change the delivery date, even if the order has already been
         shipped
         ```

     - Action scope – slot filling and fulfillment

         <img src="../assets/L2newImages/media/image63.png"
-        style="width:6.26806in;height:4.17292in"
+        style="width:100%; max-width:800px; height:auto;"
         alt="A screenshot of a computer AI-generated content may be incorrect." />

 6. Let us now add a new Entity to collect the new_deliveryETA.
 When the